TommyHuang821/DeepLearning-MachineLearning/README.md

 # DeepLearning-MachineLearning

-It's a Matlab Tool for DeepLearning/MachineLearning.
+It's a Matlab Tool for Deep Learning and Machine Learning approach.
 I don't integrate them yet,so each folder (method) works individually.

+I will integrate them and release a user interface if I have time to do that.

 # How to use the tool?
 Please see the ReadMe in each folder.